mmaxin/hide-and-seek-game/rules.md

   - Recommend picking a well-defined area, or require touching a specific landmark.
 Seekers *will* try to watch lol, that's expected.
 {% endcomment %}
 - Map: The area for hiding.
-- Out of Bounds: Review the exact boundaries of the game.
+#### Map Boundaries
-- **Hiders** must stay *within* the Old Town walls.
+- **All Players** must stay within the Old Town walls during the entire game.
-> Please actually hide in the Old Town: Do not hide in the wall, on the wall, or outside the wall.
+> Please hide in the Old Town!
+Do not hide in the wall, on the wall, or outside the wall.
   - Which buildings, structures, areas, etc. must not be entered?
   - Which ones are allowed?